-Once the City was satisfied that developers were interested in turning the building into rental units, it went to court to put the building into receivership.
-But the process was slow, thanks to fierce opposition from the building’s owner, the Abraham Zion Corporation and their lawyers Shapiro, Sher, Guinot & Sandler, who challenged not only the city’s inspections, but the basic constitutionality of the receivership law.
-It seemed as if each legal round the city won only set the stage for future legal action.
+Once the city was satisfied that developers were interested in purchasing the building, it went to court to put it into receivership.
+But the process was slow, thanks to fierce opposition from the building’s owner, the Abraham Zion Corporation and their lawyers Shapiro, Sher, Guinot & Sandler, who challenged not only the city’s inspections, but the basic constitutionality of receivership law.

-CBP Worked With its Partners to Stop Falling “Chunks of Concrete”
+The Danger to Public Safety: Falling “Chunks of Concrete”

-Then CBP Partner Seawall Development, stepped in.
-Seawall was one of the real estate developers that had been interested in the project when CBP was trying to demonstrate the feasibility of receivership to the City.
-Unfortunately, early ideas about creating rental units through standard financing were no longer feasible.
-But (then CBP Steering Committee Chair) Fred Lazarus IV had an idea.
-He had been enlisted by (then) State Senator (now Baltimore mayor) Catherine Pugh to work on creating the Baltimore Design School.
-Why not turn the Lebow Building into the home of what would become the new Baltimore Design School?
+Seawall was one of the real estate developers that expressed interest in the project when CBP was trying to demonstrate the feasibility of receivership to the city.
+Unfortunately, early ideas about creating rental units through standard financing were no longer feasible, But Fred Lazarus IV, CBP’s steering committee chair at the time, had an idea.
+He had been enlisted by (then) state senator (now Baltimore City mayor) Catherine Pugh to work on creating the Baltimore Design School.
+Why not turn the Lebow Brother’s building into the home of what would become the new Baltimore Design School?

-Seawall ran with the concept.
+Seawall Development ran with the idea.
 It came up with $2 million to make a quick purchase of the building from the Abraham Zion Corporation before the teardown date.
-With no alternative – but to pay for demolition or sell, the New York-based company, which had so long resisted parting with its property, relented.
+With no alternative but to pay for demolition or sell, the New York-based company that long resisted parting with the building, relented.
 With the change in ownership and what would turn out to be a $26.5 million innovative public/private financing scheme underway, the judge was satisfied that the building would no longer be a threat and the demolition order was removed.

-Commenting on the outcome of the Baltimore Design School, CBP Executive Director Ellen Janes, commented, “I think the Baltimore Design School is classic example of how things get done at CBP.
+Commenting on the outcome of the Baltimore Design School, CBP Executive Director, Ellen Janes, commented, “I think the Baltimore Design School is a classic example of how things get done at CBP.
 We started with an immediate problem and we decided to tackle it without having a final outcome in mind.
 This wasn’t a lack of foresight on our part.
 It was a belief in process.
-We know that if we can fully engage a broad cross section of parties who care about Central Baltimore, we’ll get a good outcome.
-So we put our energy and creativity into a process that, in turn, triggers the energy and creativity of a group of Partners – from neighborhood groups, to City Government, to cultural institutions to business people — and creates a chain reaction that no single organization (however large) could pull off.
-That’s what we’re talking about when we say our mission is to ‘galvanize the renaissance of Central Baltimore.’”
+We know that if we can fully engage a broad cross-section of parties who care about Central Baltimore, we’ll get a good outcome.
+So we put our energy and creativity into a process that, in turn, triggers the energy and creativity of a group of partners — from our neighborhood groups to city government, to cultural institutions to business people — and creates a chain reaction that no single organization (however large) could pull off.”